apr3vau/deepin-emacs/README.md

 ## Usage

-Run deepin emacs with the command below
+Run deepin-emacs with the command below
 ```
 $ deepin-emacs
 ```